Nuitka/Nuitka-website/posts/nuitka-release-0324.rst

 is missing for value propagation to progress.

 Generally, as usual, a focus has been laid on correctness.
-This is also the first time, I am release with a known bug though: That is `Issue#39
-<http://bugs.nuitka.net/issue39>`__ which I believe now, may be the root
-cause of the mercurial tests not yet passing.
+This is also the first time, I am release with a known bug though, one which I believe now, may be the root cause of the mercurial tests not yet passing.

 The solution will be involved and take a bit of time.
 It will be about "compiled frames" and be a (invasive) solution.
 It likely will make